cdoig4/Colin-Patty_User_Guide/docs/index.md

 # Introduction

-Hello!
+Hello :smile: !
 This documentation will teach you how to utilize your myBCIT email by setting up a signature and email forwarding, as well as walk you through the surprisingly confusing task of replying to your instructor's emails!

 ## Intended Users